mattbierner/blog.mattbierner.com/_posts/2014-02-23-persistent-hash-tries-in-javavascript.md

 Looking up an entry is straightforward; simply descend a path of internal nodes using progressive hash fragments until a leaf is found.
 Since the trie only expands leaf nodes to internal nodes as needed, this leaf may not match the query.

 ## Nothing
-When a entry does not exist in the trie, we will return an internal `nothing` value.
+When an entry does not exist in the trie, we will return an internal `nothing` value.

 ```js
 var nothing = ({});